-Being organized doesn’t have to mean neat little planners, color coded calendars, and a labelmaker gone haywire.
-You can take small steps to getting your house back under control!
+Being organized doesn’t have to mean neat little planners, color-coded calendars, and a labelmaker gone haywire.
+You can take small steps to get your house back under control!
 Try some of the tips below to help keep your household more organized in 2020.

 1. Sort and organize baby clothes.

 Baby clothes usually make up the bulk of the disorganized mess.
 Organize your baby’s clothes by size and get plastic size dividers for the clothing rack.
 Put clothes that no longer fit into storage bins labeled by size and move it into a separate room or storage space.
 If you don’t have a closet, organize your baby’s clothes in a dresser or in storage drawers.
 Clip bibs onto a hanger and hang in the closet.
 You can also hang multiple onesies on one hanger by buttoning them upside-down onto the hanger!
 Having a good organization system for your baby’s clothes can make the nursery look neat and tidy!